SAS Technical Support Services and Policies

 SAS documents Alert Priority issues, as well as problems that are not of alert status, in the form of SAS Notes.
-You can search for Alert Priority issues in our Samples & SAS Notes database.
+Search for Alert Priority issues in the Samples & SAS Notes database.

 SAS lists product change notifications on the Product Advisory Notices from SAS web page.